iamzehan/MongoDB-FastAPI/README.md

 ### `main.py`
 ___
-Responsible for running the app
+Responsible for running the app on server

 ### `server/`
 ___
-Contains database schema and API routes
+Contains database schema and API routes.

 ### `models/`
 ___